 Previous ISS Missions

-The 3D PRINTING IN ZERO-G Technology Demonstration will serve as a proof-of-concept test of the properties of melt deposition modeling additive manufacturing in the microgravity environment of the International Space Station (ISS).
-The lessons learned from this technology demonstration will be used for the next generation of melt deposition modeling in the permanent Nanoracks Additive Manufacturing Facility (AMF), as well as for any future additive manufacturing technology.
+The 3D Printing In Zero-G Technology Demonstration serves as a proof-of-concept test of the properties of melt deposition modeling additive manufacturing in the microgravity environment of the International Space Station (ISS).
+The lessons learned from this technology demonstration will be applied in the next generation of melt deposition modeling in the permanent NanoRacks Additive Manufacturing Facility (AMF), as well as for any future additive manufacturing technology.
 This includes any future additive manufacturing technologies NASA may plan to use, such as metals or electronics in-space manufacturing, on both the ISS and Deep Space Missions.
-This demonstration is the first step towards realizing a “machine shop” in space, a critical enabling component of any Deep Space Mission.
-The 3D PRINTING IN ZERO-G is a product of commercial company Made In Space, Inc. (MIS), and will be acquired by NASA through a Small Business Innovative Research (SBIR) Phase III contract.
-The project’s goal will be to raise the technology readiness level (TRL) of the 3D PRINTING IN ZERO-G from 5 to 9, making it the first demonstration of additive manufacturing in space.
-In addition, the lessons learned will be infused into industry with the production of the permanent Additive Manufacturing Facility (AMF).
+This demonstration is the first step towards realizing a machine shop in space, a critical enabling component of any Deep Space Mission.
+The 3D Printing In Zero-G payload is a product of commercial company Made In Space, Inc. (MIS), and will be acquired by NASA through a Small Business Innovative Research (SBIR) Phase III contract.
+The project’s goal is to raise the technology readiness level (TRL) of the 3D Printing In Zero-G printer technology from 5 to 6, making it the first demonstration of additive manufacturing in space.
+In addition, the lessons learned are infused into industry with the production of the permanent Additive Manufacturing Facility (AMF).

 - The first demonstration of additive manufacturing in space